yehudacohen/alchemy/alchemy-web/docs/guides/cloudflare-vitejs.md

 };
 ```

-Update the `StaticSite` to use our custom server entrypoint:
+Update `Vite` to use our custom server entrypoint:

 ```ts
 export const website = await Vite("website", {